Advice and Tips // 05 August 2019

 Make sensible choices when it comes to your application – it’ll give you the best chance of approval from your lender.

-For most lenders, they’ll base your application on how long you’ve been employed.
+For some lenders, one factor they might consider on your application is how long you’ve been employed.
 They want you to prove you have a stable income and a track record of staying employed.

 You’ll need to be able to provide proof of your income to the lender.
 To make the process smoother make sure you’ve got at least a few months’ payslips or bank statements to hand when you go to apply.

-Those without a steady income, who are unemployed, or students will find it harder to get approved for a loan, but there are some ways to improve your chances.
+Those without a steady income who are unemployed or even students will find it harder to get approved for a loan, but there are some ways to improve your chances.

-Proof of good credit – such as not missing any of your monthly bills will strengthen your application, plus having a deposit sum you can use upfront can encourage approval.
+Proof of good credit such as not missing any of your monthly bills will strengthen your application, plus having a deposit sum upfront can help your chances of approval.